tommyettinger/anim8-gdx/README.md

     - DIFFUSION tends to have its error corrections jump around between frames, which looks jarring.
     - CHAOTIC_NOISE has the opposite problem; it never keeps the same artifacts between frames, even if those frames are identical.
 This was also the behavior of NEUE in 0.3.0, but has since been changed.
+    - For very small palettes, OVERBOARD can have noticeable diagonal lines from the Burkes dither it is based on.

 You can set the strength of most of these dithers using PaletteReducer's, PNG8's, or AnimatedGif's `setDitherStrength(float)` methods (use the method on the class that is producing output).
 For NONE,